Counting vertices of integral polytopes defined by facets: Introduction

 \begin{description}[itemsep=0pt] \item [Problem:] \nPolytopeVertices. \item [Instance:] An $m\times n$ integer matrix $A\in\Zset^{m\times n}$ and a vector $b\in\Zset^m$. \item [Promise:] The inequalities $Ax\leq b$ define a 0/1 polytope $P$. \item [Output:] The number of vertices of $P$. \end{description}

-It is not clear whether it is possible to decide, in polynomial time, if a given system of linear inequalities defines a 0/1 polytope, or, more generally, an integral polytope.
-Certainly, it is no easy task.
-Ding et al.~\cite{DingFengZang} give a proof of co-NP-completeness, but this is for a system of inequalities defining an unbounded polyhedron.
-In the same paper it is shown, by combining several difficult results, that deciding integrality of the polytope $\{x\in\Rset^n:Ax\leq b, x\geq\bfz\}$ can be decided in polynomial time, in the case where $A$ is a 0/1 matrix and $b=\bfo$.
+It is not clear whether it is possible to decide, in polynomial time, if a given system of linear inequalities defines a 0/1 polytope.
+Papadimitriou and Yannakakis~\cite{PapadimitriouYannakakis} have proved that deciding integrality of general polytopes is co-NP-complete, but the restiction to the 0/1 case may be easier.
+By combining several technically involved results, Ding et al.~\cite{DingFengZang} show that integrality of the polytope $\{x\in\Rset^n:Ax\leq b, x\geq\bfz\}$ can be decided in polynomial time, in the case where $A$ is a 0/1 matrix and $b=\bfo$.
 Given the uncertainty surrounding this question, it seems reasonable to add the promise that $P$ is a 0/1 polytope.
-Note that if we could verify that $P$ is integral in polynomial time, then we could go on verify that it is a 0/1 polytope in polynomial time: we would just need to check that $P$ is contained in the cube $[0,1]^n$, which can be done by linear programming.
+Note that checking that a polytope~$P$ is 0/1 essentially reduces to checking that $P$ is integral, as containment of~$P$ in the cube $[0,1]^n$ can be tested efficiently by linear programming.

 In cases of interest, the matrix $A$ and vector $b$ will not be arbitrary, but will have been introduced with a certain goal in mind.
 The insights that led to their construction can almost certainly be used to provide an elementary proof of integrality of~$P$.
 Furthermore, except in Section~\ref{sec:TDI}, the matrix $A$ will be `totally unimodular', and hence will necessarily define an integral polytope.
 Total unimodularity is decidable in polynomial time using Seymour's decomposition theorem for regular matroids~\cite{SeymourDecomp}: see Truemper~\cite{Truemper}.